rstudio/visual-markdown-editing/docs/citations.md

 ### Citation IDs

-Before inserting a citation from an external source you will may wish to customize it's ID.
+Before inserting a citation from an external source you may wish to customize its ID.
 Within the **Insert Citation** dialog, click the edit button on the right side of citations to change their ID:

 <img src="images/visual-editing-citations-id.png" class="illustration"/>